AIResponsibly/PaperSummaries/README.md

   ### Explainability and Interpretability

-  Explainable AI (XAI) and interpretability are two crucial concepts aimed at making AI systems more transparent.
-There is no consensus on the definitions of these two concepts, and they are sometimes used interchangeably, with some overlap.
-XAI focuses on providing clear and understandable explanations for the AI’s outputs (decisions or predictions), enhancing system trustworthiness.
-For example, in financial risk assessment, explainability allows stakeholders to understand how an AI model evaluates factors like credit history or fraud patterns to make decisions about loan approvals or fraud detection.

-  Interpretability, on the other hand, involves understanding the internal mechanisms of AI models.
-Interpretable models often use simpler algorithms or feature engineering techniques that enable users to draw insights from the model's parameters or decision-making process.
-Examples include decision trees and linear regression models.
-For instance, in a decision tree to predict loan size based on age and income, the prediction path is clear through the nodes.
-In linear regression, the influence of each variable is directly observable from the coefficients.

   1. **[SHAP: Explainable AI](summaries/explainability/SHAP.md)** - ICML 2020
      - **Summary**: Introduces SHAP values for explainable AI, providing a unified measure of feature importance.